Home Guides How to Choose an Interior Designer

 10. "What do you think of my budget for what I want?"

-An honest designer tells you if your budget and your expectations are misaligned — before they take your project.
-A designer who agrees with everything you say at the proposal stage without any pushback is either going to cut corners or come back with change orders later.
+An honest designer tells you if your budget and expectations are misaligned — before they take your project.

 5 Red Flags to Watch For